 - The E-magazine Bioenergy international

 The Salmisaari pellet-fired heating plant is a significant project to increase renewable energy in Helen’s energy production.
 Coal is being replaced by biofuels, but a climate-neutral future also needs other solutions, said Pekka Manninen, CEO of Helen.

-Manninen highlighted that the new 92 MW heating plant represents solid Finnish competence: the degree of domestic origin in the heating plant project is over 80 percent.
-The main fuel of the Salmisaari pellet-fired heating plant is wood pellets, which are pulverised before feeding into the boiler.
+Manninen highlighted that the new 92 MW Salmisaari heat plant represents solid Finnish competence: the degree of domestic origin in the heating plant project is over 80 percent.
+The main fuel of the Salmisaari pellet-fired heating plant is wood pellets, which are pulverized before feeding into the boiler.